 The Victorian Compromise Period

-The men extended their trousers from the knees to the ankles.
-As a prevalent trend in one of the most potent fashion eras, the men wore these longer and straight trousers for morning and evening occasions.
-The gents loved simple outfits and popularly adopted the use of top hats.
-They also loved long coats, waistcoats, shirts with high collars, mousers, and beards.
+Men during this time extended their trousers from the knees to the ankles.
+As a prevalent trend in one of the most potent fashion eras, they wore these longer and straight trousers for both daytime and evening occasions.
+The “gents” loved simple outfits and popularly adopted the use of top hats.
+Beards were also popular during this time, as were long coats, waistcoats, and shirts with high collars.

 The Arts Décoratifs Times

-During the daytime in the 1920s, women loved slim and steep dresses that mostly had needlework and geometric designs.
-Patterned designs and appliques were also the wanted styles.
-In the dusks, ladies wore more extravagant outfits that expressed jazzy feelings.
-They styled short velvet and silk gowns with pearly and metallic embroideries.
-Feathers and boas accentuated their walk steps.
-Ladies looked more youthful in this era than in previous fashion eras.
+After dusk, ladies wore more extravagant outfits that expressed jazzy feelings.
+They styled short velvet and silk gowns with pearly and metallic embroidery.
+Feathers and boas accentuated their steps as they walked or strutted down the street.
+Looking back, women had a more youthful look in this era than in previous fashion periods.

 Marlene Dietrich, an American actress, was a driver for baggy and casual trousers.
-Fur coats and Mary Jane heels were in wide use.
-Rubber clothes were seen to have light weights and became famous.
+Fur coats and Mary Jane heels were widely used during this time as well.

 The War Era